novaugust/code-wyoming-wiki/Day-39.md

 >The default template contains the handlebars expression {{{body}}} to denote where the content from templates which extend the default template goes.

 >Page templates then have {{!< default}} as the very first line to specify that they extend the default template, and that their content should be placed into the place in default.hbs where {{{body}}} is defined.

+##### index.hbs

+>This is the template for the homepage, and extends default.hbs.
+The homepage gets passed a list of posts which should be displayed, and index.hbs defines how each posts should be displayed.

+>In Casper (the current default theme), the homepage has a large header which uses `@blog` global settings to output the blog logo, title and description.
+This is followed by using the `{{#foreach}}` helper to output a list of the latest posts.

+##### post.hbs

+> This is the template for a single post, which also extends default.hbs.

+> In Casper (the current default theme), the single post template has it's own header, also using `@blog` global settings and then uses the `{{#post}}` data accessor to output all of the post details.

+##### page.hbs

+Like wordpress, ghost differentiates between blog posts and pages, like an "about" page or a "contact me" page.

+>You can optionally provide a page template for static pages.
+If your theme doesn't have a page.hbs template, Ghost will use the standard post.hbs template for pages.

+>Pages have exactly the same data available as a post, they simply don't appear in the list of posts.

+>If you want to have a custom template for a specific page you can do so by creating a template with the name `page-{{slug}}.hbs`.
+For example if you have a page called 'About' that lives at `/about/` then you can add a template called ``page-about.hbs`` and this template will be used to render only the about page.

+That last paragraph is fairly crucial, in my opinion!

+###### Let's get serious here

+At this point, I'm pretty much just copying and pasting from the Ghost Guide.
+Let's just go over it together in class!
+[Guide](http://docs.ghost.org/themes/)

+After that, I think the best way to get a feel for how a theme comes together is to look at examples of how it's already been done.
+So let's look at the code for the `Casper` theme, the default theme included in every ghost install.

+After that, check out Ghostium, a really well put together theme available for free on GitHub that shows off a bit more complexity in its use of partials for customization.
+[Ghostium](https://github.com/oswaldoacauan/ghostium)